-The ultimate responsibility for the Company's business rests with its Board at all times.
-The Board takes collective responsibility for establishing the Company's vision, values and standards, setting the appropriate strategy and structure and exercising accountability to its shareholder and its regulator(s).
+The Board takes collective responsibility for establishing the Company's vision, values and standards, setting the appropriate strategy and structure, and exercising accountability to its shareholder and its regulator.
 The Board delegates certain responsibilities to its Committees and senior management, while retaining responsibility for overall control of the Company and strategic decisions.
-Delegation does not relieve the Board of its duties and responsibilities.

-The Board may delegate its authority to senior management and Committees with exceptions for each of the following:
+The Board may delegate its authority to senior management and Committees, with exception of the following items:

-- Proposals of matters requiring the approval of the General Meeting of shareholders; - Appointment and dismissal of directors, the Company Secretary, the Chief Executive Officer and senior management and the appointment or removal from office of the head of a control function; - Installation of a Board Committee and the appointment and dismissal of its members; - The approval of dividend payments and capital contributions; - The approval of the annual report, accounts and annual regulatory returns; - Other matters as determined by the Company's Memorandum and Articles of Association; and - Other matters as stipulated in law.
+- Proposals of matters requiring the approval of the General Meeting of shareholders; - Appointment and dismissal of directors, the Company Secretary, the Chief Executive Officer and senior management, and the appointment or removal from office of the head of a control function;

+- Installation of a Board Committee and the appointment or dismissal of its members; - The approval of dividend payments and capital contributions; - The approval of the annual report, accounts and annual regulatory returns; - Other matters as determined by the Company's Memorandum and Articles of Association; and - Other matters as stipulated in law.

-As at 31 December 2020 the AGL Board is comprised of six members:
+The Board meets on a regular basis, at least once each quarter.
+As at 31 December 2021, the AGL Board is comprised of five members:

-- Two Independent Non-Executive Directors ('INEDs'); - Two Group Non-Executive Directors ('NEDs'); - Two Executive Directors ('EDs').
+- Two Independent Non-Executive Directors ('INEDs'); - Two Group Non-Executive Directors ('NEDs'); - One Executive Director ('ED').